Skip to content

 Examples

-• If device is a server and the used storage is above the warning level, but ignore /boot partitions: storage.storage_perc > storage.storage_perc_warn AND devices.type = "server" AND storage.storage_descr != "/boot"
+• The device is a server and the used storage is more than the warning level.
+The rule ignores the /boot partitions: storage.storage_perc > storage.storage_perc_warn AND devices.type = "server" AND storage.storage_descr != "/boot"

-• VMware LAG is not using "Source ip address hash" load balancing: devices.os = "vmware" AND ports.ifType = "ieee8023adLag" AND ports.ifDescr REGEXP "Link Aggregation .*, load balancing algorithm: Source ip address hash"
+• A VMware LAG does not use "Source ip address hash" load balancing: devices.os = "vmware" AND ports.ifType = "ieee8023adLag" AND ports.ifDescr REGEXP "Link Aggregation .*, load balancing algorithm: Source ip address hash"

 Alert Rules Collection

-You can also select Alert Rule from the Alerts Collection.
-These Alert Rules are submitted by users in the community :) If would like to submit your alert rules to the collection, please submit them here Alert Rules Collection
+You can also select an alert rule from the Alerts Collection.
+Users in the community supply these alert rules.
+To add your own alert rules to the collection, send them here: Alert Rules Collection

 Alert Rules Collection